How to migrate Google Workspace backup data to a new storage location.

 To authenticate CubeBackup's requests to your storage account, an Access key is required.

-3. Copy the access key from the Key text box of either key1 or key2 and paste it into the Access key textbox on the CubeBackup configuration wizard.
+3. Copy the displayed access key and paste it into the Access key textbox in the CubeBackup configuration wizard.

 • Create a new container